TD — Sequential Logic

 The other possibility is to run logisim from the command line and inspect the waveform by typing make.

-Question 1: Open the main circuit and implement a 4-bit modulo counter (thus counting from 0 to 15 and starting over at 0 again) with a synchronous positive reset.
+Question 1: Open the main circuit and implement a 4-bit modulo counter (thus counting from 0 to 15 and starting over at 0 again) with a positive reset.
 Do not use the ready-made counter component of the logisim library (we know it's there), but a register and any arithmetic or logic components you need.
 You can use the reset provided by the register component or use additional combinatorial logic.
 Simulate your counter to check if it works correctly.

 Question 2: Instead of a modulo counter, we would like to build a counter with saturation arithmetic.
 This means that it will count up to 15 (shown as F on the 7 segment display) and then keep its value until is is reset.